Abdul Hakim Harahap: In the Dutch East Indies

 After his graduation from the Prins Hendrikschool, he briefly took a course about customs and excises.
 After completing the course, in 1927, he was employed at the customs and excises office in Medan.

-During his time in Medan, he stood as the candidate for the alderman of the MedanGementeraad (municipal assembly) election in 1930.
+During his time in Medan, he stood as the candidate for the alderman of the Medan Gemeenteraad (municipal assembly) election in 1930.
 He was elected to the council, obtaining 131 votes out of 408.
 He was elected again in 1934, this time obtaining 365 votes.

 Alongside his job as an alderman of the Gementeraad, he opened French and English lessons.
 He also contributed to the funding of several central markets and public hospitals.

 He resigned from the position in 1937, after being transferred to Batavia to work as a functionary in the Department of Finance.
 In Batavia, he met with his old colleagues from the Jong Batak organization.
 They discussed how their homeland in North Sumatra, Tapanuli, was less developed than East Sumatra, due to the Bataks living in Tapanuli opted to start their career in Medan, East Sumatra.
 Thus, the Committee for the Development of Tapanuli was set up, with Harahap being one of its members.

 In 1941, due to the oncoming Japanese threat to the Dutch East Indies, Harahap was appointed as the deputy head of the financial department in Pontianak.
 He was moved to Makassar 6 months later with the same position.